Satishrajc/hello-world/README.md

 # hello-world

+I am a Biggane Python Developer
-# This repository is creted for Purely Python begginnes to help them out.
+This repository is created for Purely Python beginners to help them out.